SETU-AIML-2026/AIML-Evolution/topic-01-shape-of-the-field/unit-02-lab/archive-01-week1-lab/archive-01-week1-lab.md

 # Week 1 Lab Files

-Download and unzip before the lab: timeline dataset, figures, the three-ingredients experiment, setup scripts and the guided notebook.
+Timeline dataset, figures, the three-ingredients experiment, setup scripts and the guided notebook.